Picture – Championship Line-up in April 2018 for Westfield FC

 For the 2016-17 season, Tony Reid was appointed manager, and enjoyed a stunning season, finishing second in the League behind Hartley Wintney and winning the League Cup in May.
 The following season the Club continued to play exciting, attacking football, scoring an amazing 145 goals, whilst conceding only 45, and became deserved Champions with a fantastic 106 league points.

 As the 2018-19 season began, we said farewell to the Combined Counties League after 40 years of continuous competition, and started an exciting journey into Step 4 of non-league football.
 Having lost some key players from the previous campaign, it took several months for Tony Reid to find a settled side, but then after Christmas a wonderful run of 13 wins, 4 draws and 4 defeats saw Westfield finish in fifth place, to gain a play-off place and our highest-ever league finish.
-A close semi-final play-off defeat to Bracknell Town did little to detract from a remarkable achievement, and the return of most of the 2018-19 squad bodes well for another great season.
+A close semi-final play-off defeat to Bracknell Town did little to detract from a remarkable achievement.